 - The recovery, which is the return of your arm to the front of the body to set it up for another stroke cycle.

-The fourth and final phase of the freestyle swimming stroke, which is the recovery phase, begins as soon as the hand exits the water and ends, when your hand and arm drop back into the water in front of your body.
+The fourth and final phase of the freestyle swimming stroke, which is the recovery phase, begins as soon as the hand exits the water and ends when your hand and arm drop back into the water in front of your body.
 When you are recovering your arm at the end of a stroke, it is completely outside of the water and it is not directly impacting your forward movement in the water.
 Because it is not directly part of your forward movement in the water, it is essential to complete the recovery phase while using as little energy as possible – hence the term recovery phase.

-While recovering your arm during your freestyle stroke, we recommend relaxing all unnecessary (and essential to the other phases of the stroke) shoulder, arm and hand muscles.
-Don’t make the mistake of forcing your hand and arm forward while keeping too much tension in the shoulder, arm and hand muscles.
+While recovering your arm during your freestyle stroke, we recommend relaxing all unnecessary (and essential to the other phases of the stroke) shoulder, arm, and hand muscles.
+Don’t make the mistake of forcing your hand and arm forward while keeping too much tension in the shoulder, arm, and hand muscles.
 The recovery phase should be a natural, relaxed swing forward of your arm and hand.

-If you keep your hands to close to the body during the recovery phase and make the recovery movement an unnatural movement, you may suffer from sore shoulders and fatigued muscles due to unnecessary energy expenditure.
+If you keep your hands too close to the body during the recovery phase and make the recovery movement an unnatural movement, you may suffer from sore shoulders and fatigued muscles due to unnecessary energy expenditure.
 Based on your personal flexibility you will have a natural recovery path for your arm and hands.
 However, as with all phases of the freestyle stroke, there are some ways to recover your arm that are proven to be more efficient and result in a greater recovery effort and increased power in your freestyle stroke.
 The two most common recovery techniques are the high elbow recovery and the straight arm recovery which we will cover in-depth in the next paragraphs.

 The high elbow recovery

 The best example for a perfect high elbow recovery is Michael Phelps.
 If you don’t know what we are talking about, check out this video from the Beijing Olympic Games in 2008 where Michael Phelps set the world record in the 200-meter Freestyle ( 1:42.96).
 His freestyle looks completely effortless compared to some of the other competitors in swimming in this video.
-Once asked about how he managed to make his freestyle seem so effortless, Phelps mentioned the three “secrets” which are a great rotation, a great kick and keeping the elbow as the highest point during the entire recovery.
+Once asked about how he managed to make his freestyle seem so effortless, Phelps mentioned the three “secrets” which are a great rotation, a great kick, and keeping the elbow as the highest point during the entire recovery.

 In fact, the high elbow recovery really only requires two things.
 The tip of your elbow should always be pointing towards the ceiling (or sky, if you are lucky enough to swim outdoors) and the elbow should create a 90% angle between the forearm and the upper arm.
 Most swimmers do at least one of the two, but to achieve a proper high elbow recovery, both are essential.